kerem-erkinsoy/TextEditor-WithDesignPatterns/README.md

 # TextEditor-WithDesignPatterns
 Simple Java Text Editor.
 Command, Factory and Strategy Pattern were applied as the Design Pattern.
 UI was designed with Swing.
+Undo operation is provided with the Command pattern.

 Text Editor features: